A twist on ring morphisms and crepant contractions

-\begin{lemma} If $A$ is a semi-perfect algebra, then it has finitely many simple modules. \end{lemma} \begin{proof} It follows from \cite[3.6]{HK14} that given a simple $A$ module $S$, there is an $i$ such that $\pi \colon P_i \to S$ is the projective cover of $S$.
+\begin{lemma} If $A$ is a semi-perfect algebra, then it has finitely many simple modules. \end{lemma} \begin{proof} It follows from the definition of semi-perfect algebras and from \cite[3.6]{HK14} that given a simple $A$-module $S$, there is an $i$ such that $\pi \colon P_i \to S$ is the projective cover of $S$.
 We claim that there is a bijection between isomorphism classes of indecomposable projectives and isomorphism classes of simples.